Back to Creative Practice

 How to think about /do evaluation?

-However, equally important is a practice that enables practitioners to judge if their designs are successful on their own terms and to then articulate these aspects to others, such as funders.
-This practice needs to be light-weight, unobtrusive and non-repetitive; it has to work alongside tight schedules and limited funding as well as an interest in experimentation.
-But its design can also be made to demonstrate rigour in execution and allow goals of transformation to be assessed on their own merits.
+Equally important are tools that enable practitioners to judge if their designs are successful on their own terms and then share this.
+To be useful, such evaluation needs to be light-weight, unobtrusive and non-repetitive: it has to work alongside tight schedules and limited funding; it has to allow for experimentation as well as production.
+But its design can also show rigour and allow goals of transformation to be assessed on their own merits.

-I liken the inputs and outputs of transformation-oriented creative practice to the Copenhagen train map.
+I think of the 'before' and 'after' of transformation-oriented creative practice as like the Copenhagen train map.
 Lots of trains come in from diverse places and go out to lots of other destinations; however, there is a point (near Østerport) where almost all the trains go on a particular section of the track – so it is with the processes of working to make cultural change.
-We don’t know in advance what influences and concerns people will bring, and the focus of the practitioner will vary (from alternative economies, to improving biodiversity, to post-fossil futures and beyond); but, in the end, there are only certain tracks to follow if cultural change (rather than innovative expression for the sake of it) is to emerge.
+We don’t know in advance what influences and concerns people will bring, and the focus of the practitioner will vary (from alternative economies, to improving biodiversity, to post-fossil futures and beyond).
+We don't know what meanings will be made or where the combination of a group of people interested in these topics will travel in their thinking; but, in the end, there are only certain tracks to follow for cultural change (rather than innovative expression for the sake of it).
+These involve making connections between the global and the local, between what we hope for and what we do, and so on.

-Of course, not every creative practitioner is seeking to make transformation.
-Here, we are only addressing the learning from CreaTures, which is concerned with transformative futures through creative practice and has been working with people who are seeking change, however undefined.
+Not every creative practitioner is seeking to make transformation.
+Here, using learning from CreaTures, we are concerned with transformative futures stimulated through creative practice.
 In this case, a fundamental tenet is that some change has taken place.
 In other parts of our work, we talk about what change we see happening and the paths used to make it; here we talk about how to know it is being made.

 The best generative evaluation practices do not feel like judgment; they are woven into other work and become part of the experience.
-They nonetheless have a practical step that allows some before-and-after reflection.
+They offer a practical step that allows some before-and-after reflection, but it feels like a natural part of the experience.
 The Arts Council England offers advice for how to conduct ‘thoughtful evaluation’ (see below), suggesting organisations ask themselves first about the ‘aims of the work’ and ‘the mission behind your organisation’.
-However, their focus is designing a good survey – one that allows for measuring success.
-Surveys are not easy to incorporate into practice and are unattractive to participants to complete.
+Their focus is designing a good survey – one that allows for measuring success.
+However, surveys are not always easy to incorporate into practice; they aren't much fun and participants may not complete them.
 How can we gather information on transformation in a more lively, reflective fashion?
-One way that is more attuned to both practitioners aims and the participants experiences is to make the evaluation part of the experience.
+One way that is more attuned to both practitioners' aims and the participants' experiences is to make the evaluation part of the event, not an addition to it.

-To give an example, Democratising Technology (DemTech) was a project to engage older people in conceptualizing novel technology,which resulted in emergent long-term transformation (of course, that potential was hard to see even at the finish of the project in 2008, but is clearer now — knowing about impact can take many years).
+To give an example, the 2007-08 Democratising Technology (DemTech) project engaged older people in imagining novel technology.
 The Geezers — a self-named group of participants — supported by the artist Lorraine Leeson undertook a 10+ year initiative to build a novel water turbine design and tackle environmental concerns through diversifying renewables research.
 The turbine was launched on the River Thames in 2013 and it was followed by a floating, pollution-busting waterwheel on the Lea River in 2017.
 In 2022, the collection of projects won a Time Higher Education Knowledge Exchange award.

 DemTech’s potential for making transformation was based on equipping groups with several different elements that contribute to transforming attitudes and sense of self: